The 20 Best Cystic Fibrosis Doctors Near Me in Maryland, US

 English

 Dr. Jonathan Orens is a professor of medicine at the Johns Hopkins University School of Medicine.
 His areas of clinical expertise include pulmonary and critical care medicine.
 He is an internationally recognized expert in lung transplantation.
 Dr. Orens received his M.D. from the University of Maryland School of Medicine.
 He completed his residency at the University of Maryland Medical Center and performed a fellowship in pulmonary and critical care medicine at the University of Michigan Hospitals.
 Dr. Orens joined the Johns Hopkins faculty in 1998.
 His research interests include clinical outcomes of lung transplantation, chronic allograft rejection and ischemic reperfusion injury.
 Dr. Orens is rated as an Advanced provider by MediFind in the treatment of Cystic Fibrosis.
-His top areas of expertise are Cystic Fibrosis, Secondary Immunodeficiency (SID), Newborn Jaundice, Lung Transplant, and Endoscopy.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Lung Metastases, Cystic Fibrosis, Secondary Immunodeficiency (SID), Lung Transplant, and Endoscopy.
+Dr. Orens is board certified in American Board Of Internal Medicine.

 Advanced in Cystic Fibrosis